Training & development policy template

 Training needs assessment

-How development needs are identified.
+How development needs are identified and prioritised.

 Types of training